-Get out the easy button because this pie is just that, easy and delicious.
+Get out the easy button because this Margarita pie with a pretzel crust is just that, easy and delicious.
 It’s light, creamy, not too sweet, not too boozy, and since it’s a frozen pie, it’s a perfect dessert on a hot summer night.
 The pretzel crust is crispy, a little salty and slightly sweet.
-You really taste all the flavors in this pie.
-And you know I wouldn’t just tell you this without checking with my senior taste tester first.
+You really taste all the flavors in this Margarita pie.
+And, you know I wouldn’t just tell you this without checking with my senior taste tester first.
 Traveling husband declared it delicious and said it tastes just like a Margarita.
 If you prefer to skip the alcohol use equal amounts of orange juice instead!

 - For the crust: